 - Only leave items there that you would use on a somewhat regular basis.
 (The special tool that came in the house to fix one item months ago needs to go back in the garage and so on.)

 Now, it’s time to attack the food storage container turmoil!
 Bring out all the plastic food storage containers you have (remember to pull from the dishwasher, too).
+As you pull them out of the cabinet, place square lids together and round lids together and so on.

 - Begin sorting by size, nesting any that match.